vacu9708/Red-light-green-light/README.md

 ## Game rule, features
 * If you move while the robot is watching you, you get killed.
 Be careful.
-* You have to press the arrow key on the keyboard as fast as possible to move faster because you can't move holding the key.
+* You have to repeat pressing the arrow key on the keyboard as fast as possible to move faster because you can't move holding the key.
 * You have some competitors.

 ## Control